 Preventing Injury from Laser Skin Treatment (PDF*).
 Through the OSHA and Laser Institute of America (LIA) Alliance, LIA developed "Preventing Injury from Laser Skin Treatment."
 The Fact Sheet provides information on the potential injury from lasers used for dermatological purposes such as tattoo removal, vascular lesions, and other dermatological surgery.
 (2009, November).

 National Consensus Standards: The Z136 series of laser safety standards are voluntary consensus standards that have been approved by the American National Standards Institute (ANSI).
-The Laser Institute of America (LIA) is the secretariat and publisher of the Z136 series.
+The Laser Institute of America (LIA) is the secretariat to the committee that produces the Z136 standards, as well as publisher of the series.
 The following are available on the ANSI Website.

 Z136.1-2014, American National Standard for Safe Use of Lasers